 Vitamin D3 vs. Vitamin D2

-Weight management is one of the most popular uses of vitamin D3.
-Interestingly enough, studies actually show that vitamin D levels tend to be lower in people with higher amounts of body fat.
-Some research also suggests that supplementing with vitamin D could enhance weight loss and bump up fat-burning.
-For example, a study conducted by the Department of Social and Preventive Medicine at Laval University in Canada demonstrated that supplementing with calcium and vitamin D increased weight loss and fat loss compared to a control group.
+Supplementing with vitamin D3 may help enhance weight loss and bump up fat-burning.
+For example, one study demonstrated that supplementing with calcium and vitamin D increased weight loss and fat loss compared to a control group.

 2. Boosts Bone Strength